 Can spring nature inspire your child to get creative?
 What about making a giant picture with sticks, stones, mud, leaves and flower petals?
 You could collect some leaves, paint the back of them and print onto paper to see the different patterns of their veins.
 Or place a fresh flower in kitchen roll inside a heavy book, put another couple of heavy books on top and leave to dry for a week to make a pretty pressed flower.
 This is another one with loads of options- daisy chains, flower and twig wands, leaf crowns, garden perfume, mud pies, grass slime… Just make sure you avoid anything poisonous wherever you are!

 Random act of kindness

 You’re never too young to learn the importance of kindness and looking after those more vulnerable, so why not encourage your kids to do something for someone else this holiday?
-Leave a positivity stone or note in their local playground, donate some Easter eggs to the foodbank, raise money for Ukraine, bake a cake for a neighbour.
+Leave a positivity stone in their local playground, donate some food to your foodbank or bake a cake for a neighbour.
 No act of kindness is too small.